defi-wonderland/design-docs/governance/permissionless-proposals.md

 > Proposal types defined in the Operating Manual but not listed above continue under the existing manager-mediated flow and bypass the `ProposalValidator` until the manager explicitly configures them for it.

+> Note that a proposal marked as "no state changes" must have an empty actions array.
+It performs no on-chain calls that write storage or transfer assets (ETH or OP).
+It is signaling-only.

 # The Workflow

 The general workflow would be: